-I must confess, I sometimes get buried in email, especially at the end of the semester.
+Sometimes I get buried in email, especially at the end of the semester.
 I do not want to overlook your email to me, or have it end up caught in my spam filter.
 And for my own sanity I want to be able to find and deal with all the email related to this class at the same time.
 This is especially true for large classes.